jeka-dev/jeka/README.md

 Enjoy all the engineering power you are comfortable with (Java code, IDE, 3rd party libs,  Maven repository, ...) to define, structure, run, debug, reuse your automated tasks or builds.
 Exactly as you would do with regular code.

+Also, Jerkar conventions and plugin mechanism are so powerful that you can perform pretty exotic tasks without writing a single line of build code : just by following conventions.

+For example `jerkar java#pack -java#pack.javadoc jacoco# sonar#run -sonar#host.url=http://myserver/sonar`
+compiles the project, runs unit tests under jacoco coverage tools, packages javadoc in a jar and performs Sonar analysis on the specified server.
+Everything without providing a single script, code or configuration files : just following commonly accepted conventions.

 # News

 Master version now relies on JDK 8 while 0.6 and prior are relying on JDK 6.